-- 1 Select NAV INFO. - 2 Select Tides & Currents > Tides, Tides & Currents > Currents, or Celestial. - 3 Select an option: - To view information for a different date, select Change Date > Manual, and enter a date. - To view information for today, select Change Date > Current. - If available, to view information for the day after the date shown, select Next Day. - If available, to view information for the day before the date shown, select Previous Day.
+- 1 From a Tides or Currents overlay bar, select . - 2 To view celestial information, select Celestial. - 3 Select an option: - To view information for a different date, select Change Date, and enter a date. - · To view information for today, select Current Date and Time. - · If available, to view information for the day after the date shown, select Next Day. - If available, to view information for the day before the date shown, select Previous Day.